Evauts/SC1015-Project-B124-Team-1/README.md

 >**PROCESS**
 >
 >1) Plot and evaluate our first set of graphs
->> Realised that data was imbalanced at 0.9:9.1 (Diabetics:Non-Diabetics)
+>> Realised that data was imbalanced at 0.9 : 9.1 (Diabetics : Non-Diabetics)
 >
->2) Hence, split the data into train and test sets of ratio 8:2
+>2) Hence, split the data into train and test sets of ratio 8 : 2
 >
->3) Use a hybrid technique on the train dataset ONLY for oversampling and undersampling (SMOTE + TOMEK) to 3:7 ratio (Diabetics:Non-Diabetics)
+>3) Use a hybrid technique on the train dataset ONLY for oversampling and undersampling (SMOTE + TOMEK) to 3 : 7 ratio (Diabetics : Non-Diabetics)
 >>  This reduction in imbalance allows us to better train our models and gain better accuracy while also retaining the reliability of our data.
 >
 >4) By examining correlations and graphs from the sampled data, we choose the best predictors to train our machine-learning models and justify the drop of the other predictors.